ydb-platform/ydb/ydb/docs/en/core/how_to_edit_docs/_includes/content.md

 ## Documentation core and customization

-The OpenSource {{ ydb-short-name }} documentation lets you create customized documentation based on it for enterprise environments using {{ ydb-short-name }} or for cloud providers that provide the {{ ydb-short-name }} service in their ecosystems.
+The OpenSource {{ ydb-short-name }} documentation lets you create customized derivative documentation sets for enterprise environments using {{ ydb-short-name }} or for cloud providers that provide access to the {{ ydb-short-name }} service through their ecosystems.

 When adding content, you should first choose where to add it: to the OpenSource core or to some customization.
 The general recommendation is to add content to the OpenSource block in such a way that it can be read in different contexts without the need for its specific adaptation.
 Only when this can't be done or the placement of some content in the OpenSource core is explicitly prohibited (for example, links to intranet resources in an enterprise context), you can proceed to adding content to the source code of the documentation customization.